jovyan123-playground/jupyter-releaser/README.md

 ## Backport Branches

 - Create backport branches the usual way, e.g. `git checkout -b 3.0.x v3.0.1; git push origin 3.0.x`
-- When running the Publish Workflow, an automatic PR is generated for the default branch targeting the appropriate place in the changelog.
+- When running the `Publish Release` Workflow, an automatic PR is generated for the default branch targeting the appropriate place in the changelog.

 ## Workflow Details

 ### Draft ChangeLog Workflow

 - Manual Github workflow
   - Input is the version spec
 - Targets the branch selected when starting the workflow
 - Bumps the version
   - By default, uses [tbump](https://github.com/tankerhq/tbump) or [bump2version](https://github.com/c4urself/bump2version) to bump the version based on presence of config files